thirdweb-dev/contracts/docs/IDropERC20.md

-*Emitted when the max wallet claim count is updated.*
+*Emitted when the global max wallet claim count is updated.*

 #### Parameters